cfmmoc/libRQTS/README.md

 libRQTS implements an algorithm of Restricted QuadTreeS for cfMMOC (https://github.com/cfmmoc/cfmmoc) terrain rendering library.

+Letters R, Q, T, and S in libRQTS logo also mirror the names of four sibling quads, Q, R, S, and T.

 cfMMOC library is a planet-scale out-of-core terrain rendering framework on top of OGRE v1.9.

 | Build | Status |